Skip to main content

 What does AutoGen do vs Cognition?

 AutoGen: AutoGen is an open-source multi-agent conversation framework developed by Microsoft Research that enables developers to build agentic systems where multiple LLM-powered agents, tools, and human participants interact through a shared conversation protocol to complete complex tasks.
 The framework supports customizable agent roles, automated code execution, tool use, and human-in-the-loop workflows.\n\nThe project is maintained by Microsoft Research and has accumulated one of the largest GitHub star counts of any AI agent framework, reflecting broad adoption among researchers and engineers exploring multi-agent system architectures.
 AutoGen is widely used in academic research on agent coordination and in production systems at organizations building AI-powered automation for software engineering, data analysis, and business process tasks.\n\nMulti-agent AI frameworks represent a foundational research and engineering area as the field moves toward systems where many specialized AI agents collaborate on tasks requiring diverse capabilities.
 AutoGen backing by Microsoft Research gives it institutional credibility and ensures continued development investment, and its influence on production multi-agent system design has been substantial, with many commercial multi-agent products drawing on architectural patterns established in the AutoGen framework.
-Cognition: Cognition is an AI development tools company founded in 2023 and headquartered in the USA.
-The company has achieved a $2.0 billion valuation following $175 million in total funding, currently operating at Series B stage.
+Cognition: Cognition is an AI development tools company founded in 2023 and headquartered in the USA, best known for creating Devin, billed as the first AI software engineer capable of autonomously planning, coding, debugging, and deploying software projects.
 Cognition develops software tools designed to assist software developers in coding tasks through artificial intelligence.
 The company's primary offering focuses on AI-powered code generation and development assistance, positioning itself within the broader AI developer tools market that has expanded significantly following the emergence of large language models capable of code synthesis.
-Cognition's technology leverages machine learning to analyze code patterns, suggest implementations, and automate routine development tasks.
+Cognition's technology employs machine learning to analyze code patterns, suggest implementations, and automate routine development tasks.
 The company competes alongside established players and newer entrants in the AI coding assistant space, where differentiation hinges on code quality, language support, integration capabilities, and developer experience.
 Cognition's rapid valuation growth reflects investor confidence in the AI development tools category, which addresses productivity bottlenecks in software engineering.
-The company has attracted substantial institutional funding, indicating strong market traction and investor appetite for solutions targeting the developer tools segment.
+The company has attracted substantial institutional funding from Founders Fund and others, indicating strong market traction and investor appetite for solutions targeting the developer tools segment.
 Cognition's positioning suggests focus on enterprise and professional developer markets, though specific customer details remain not disclosed.
 The company's trajectory reflects the broader expansion of AI application across software development workflows.
 Cognition achieved unicorn status within months of founding, signaling aggressive investor enthusiasm for AI-native developer tools.

 Which company was founded first?